Exercise During Pregnancy

 The benefits of exercise during pregnancy

-According to the Mayo Clinic, women who exercise in pregnancy may have “a lower risk of gestational diabetes, shortened labor, [and] a reduced risk of having a C-section (1).”
-Exercise can also reduce some of the discomforts of pregnancy, such as backaches and constipation.
+According to the Mayo Clinic, exercise can also reduce some of the discomforts of pregnancy, such as backaches and constipation.
 And exercise helps you sleep better.

 - Start now: The best time to start exercising is before you conceive, to strengthen your body for the challenges of pregnancy.
 Aim for 150 minutes of moderate aerobic exercise a week.
 Or go for 75 minutes of intense aerobic exercise a week and add two days of strength training.
 If you’re not exercising that much right now, work up to it in ten-minute increments.
 But don’t overdo it.
 You should be able to hold a conversation while you work out.